powerwolf543/DuplicateFinder/README.md

 ![2016-10-20 5 31 10](https://cloud.githubusercontent.com/assets/16394562/19554488/6ca84680-96eb-11e6-899b-1bd5dd29f39a.png)

 FindDuplicateFileName is a MacOS Application that is written by Swift.
-It's a useful tool that would help you to find the duplicate files in the specific folder.
+It's a useful tool that would help you to find all duplicate files in the specific folder.

 - [Requirements](#Requirements)
 - [Author](#Author)